 Our Team

-Outside of work Tessa likes spending time with her family, travelling and cooking.
+Outside of work, Tessa enjoys spending time with her family, travelling, and experimenting in the kitchen.

 Jaiden is a senior occupational therapist with a passion for building positive relationships with children and their families.
 Jaiden enjoys working collaboratively with families and education providers to deliver evidence-based interventions, to support children to reach their potential.
 Jaiden finds creative ways to play and and is a fun, energetic and innovative therapist.